HOME |

 genderqueer are two of many terms used by people to

-describe themselves as somewhere on a gender
+describe themselves as somewhere on a gender spectrum or

-sex and gender.
-Other terms include gender creative,
+gender.
+Other terms include gender creative, gender

-gender variant, gender fluid, gender non-conforming, and
+variant, gender fluid, gender non-conforming, and gender

-gender bender.
+bender.

 A spectrum model not